Reducing Reliance on Paper Towels and Best Plastic-Free Options

 In the United States, we throw millions of pounds of textiles into landfills per year – about 81 pounds per person!
 That does not include the heaps of clothing we donate, consign, or give away to friends and family.

 In the United States “fast fashion” refers to our quick cycle of fashion trends changing.
 So we want cheap clothing.
 In turn, this means it is usually made cheaply and quickly.
-That same clothing wears out fast from wear and the harsh chemicals from fabric softeners and detergents.
+That same clothing wears out fast from wear and the harsh chemicals from fabric softeners and laundry detergents.
 Then we discard last season’s items as quickly as we can to “keep up” with the current styles.
 This cycle allows us to consume and shop more.

 Photo by Artem Bali from Pexels.